Complete the MR13C with the vehicle and seller's details. Make sure you complete an MR13C for trader-to-trader transactions as well.

 If you've registered a vehicle and the customer fails to take possession, you need to complete an Application to reverse registration (form MR2D) within 28 days of the registration date.

 the unused registration plates and 'mint condition' licence label

 a written explanation of why you want the reversal

 a written disclaimer from the person or business, confirming that they didn't take possession of the vehicle

 the original receipt copy of the MR2A or MR2B.

 We'll refund you the registration fee, minus:

-the cost of the plates and label, as we're unable to reuse these.
+the cost of the plates, as we're unable to reuse these.